-Many members are required to pay other Medicare premiums
+Some members are required to pay other Medicare premiums

-Many members are required to pay other Medicare premiums.
-As explained in Section 2 above, in order to be eligible for our plan, you must have both Medicare Part A and Medicare Part B. Some plan members (those who aren't eligible for premium-free Part A) pay a premium for Medicare Part A. Most plan members pay a premium for Medicare Part B. You must continue paying your Medicare premiums to remain a member of the plan.
+Some members are required to pay other Medicare premiums.
+As explained in Section 2 above, in order to be eligible for our plan, you must maintain your eligibility for Medicaid as well as have both Medicare Part A and Medicare Part B. For most Advantage Plus by Ultimate members, AHCA (Medicaid) pays for your Part A premium (if you don't qualify for it automatically) and for your Part B premium.
+If AHCA (Medicaid) is not paying your Medicare premiums for you, you must continue to pay your Medicare premiums to remain a member of the plan.